Invincible (comics): Plot

-Mark is put in critical condition and Thragg has Viltrumite scientists on a Viltrumite warship heal Mark to prevent the Coalition from attacking them.
+Mark is put in critical condition, and Thragg has Viltrumite scientists heal Mark to prevent the Coalition from attacking them.
 Dinosaurus goes to the warship to assist in Mark's recovery.
-It is then that Thragg realizes that Mark is the grandson of Argall, the former Emperor of Viltrum, making Mark, Oliver and Nolan the heirs of the Viltrum Empire.
-Thragg attempts to kill Mark but Dinosaurus intervenes and the two escape.
-Mark is now healthy enough to walk, but his powers are gone.
-The Flaxans attack Earth and what happened in their dimension is revealed: Robot and Monster Girl overthrew the Flaxan dictatorship and became the rulers of the dimension, but an increasing amount of rebellions forced Robot into a more cold and pragmatic personality, straining his relationship with Monster Girl.
-This all took place over 1,000 years in the Flaxan dimension, as they very slowly aged in the dimension while the opposite was true for the Flaxans.
-The Flaxan attack is stopped, though there are thousands of casualties.
+Thragg realizes that Mark is the grandson of Argall, the former Emperor of Viltrum, making Mark, Oliver, and Nolan the heirs of the Viltrum Empire.
+Thragg attempts to kill Mark, but he is rescued by Dinosaurus.
+Mark recovers from the virus, but loses his powers.
+The Flaxans attack Earth, and what happened in their dimension is revealed: Robot and Monster Girl overthrew the Flaxan dictatorship, became the rulers of the dimension, before gradual political strife caused a rift between them and Robot becoming more ruthless in order to improve the overall quality of life for his subjects.
+The Flaxan attack is stopped, but not before there are thousands of casualties.
 During the attack, General Kregg, to Thragg's chagrin, saves a group of people that included a romantic partner of his.
-All of the Viltrumites aside from Thragg and Anissa had taken to a romantic partner and began to see the appeal of humanity and proper companionship.
+All of the Viltrumites except for Thragg and Anissa had taken on a romantic partner and began to see the appeal of humanity and proper companionship.

-Mark's powers return and he reconciles with Allen and Oliver.
+Mark's powers return, and he reconciles with Allen and Oliver.
 Mark continues to work with Dinosaurus to do good for the Earth.
-Dinosaurus reveals that he had placed bombs in Greenland to cause flooding to kill several humans and provide water to barren areas.
-Mark fights Dinosaurus and alerts the Guardians to the bombs, but they are unable to stop the bombs from going off, which destroys Greenland and causes floods that kill over a million people.
-Robot constructs a moon-sized base to cause an artificial tide to put the water back to normal.
-Mark talks to Dinosaurus and says that Dinosaurus might have a god-complex and that there has to be better ways to help Earth.
-Dinosaurus agrees and asks Mark to kill him, believing that he may go back into his old line of thinking and could cause even more destruction.
-Mark kills Dinosaurus and Cecil offers Mark a job at the GDA so that he will not get arrested for helping Dinosaurus.
+Dinosaurus reveals that he had placed bombs in Greenland to cause severe flooding and provide water to barren areas.
+The bombs detonate, destroying Greenland and causing floods that kill over a million people until Robot constructs a moon-sized base to cause an artificial tide to put the water back to normal.
+Dinosaurus allows Mark to kill him, believing that he may go back into his old line of thinking and could cause even more destruction.
 Eve reveals to Mark that she is pregnant and wants to make it work.